SuperReem/Smart-Methods-Summer-Training-2021/RobotBase/README.md

 F ---> Forward    |   L ---> Left   |   S ---> stop   |   R ---> Right    |   B ---> Backward

-then the character retrieved and displayed in the page (ShowCurrentInput.php) which will be connected with the hardware. 📟
+Then the character retrieved and displayed in the page (ShowCurrentInput.php) which will be connected with the hardware. 📟

 Technologies used: